-As part of the modernization effort, business wanted to include the most important links from the very expansive intranet.
+As part of the modernization effort, Walgreens wanted to include the most important links from the very expansive intranet.
 Ultimately they asked us to include ~150 links in our new app meant to help the managers run their stores.

 150 links are overwhelming for a single person to organize and I was unfamiliar with almost all of the links.
 Another UX designer, a researcher, and I decided to lock ourselves in an empty storage closet for a week.
 We divided and conquered.
 Each of us took about 50 links, visited them, and contributed information to the shared spreadsheet.
 This collaboration was done in a day.
 We spent the next couple days organizing and reorganizing these links onto the walls of the storage closet.
 We ended up with about 7 top level categories.